 "Plastics which were thrown into the sea were thought to be natural foods by the whales and dugongs.

-"They consumed it and inadvertently caused death.
+They consumed it and inadvertently caused death.
 Marine plastic pollution had impacted at least 270 species worldwide, comprising about 87% of sea turtle species and 44% of sea bird species.

-"This is a very saddening fact and there are some species of turtle that already extinct in the world," Assoc.
-Prof Dr Piakong mentioned in his statement.
+This is a very saddening fact and there are some species of turtle that already extinct in the world," Associate Professor Dr Piakong mentioned in his statement.

-About 20 medical and nursing students together with lecturers and supporting staffs of FMHS were present in the memorable event.

-They cleaned the stretch of beach and collected garbage weighing 90kg in total.
-They were carefully disposed by the Dewan Bandaraya Kota Kinabalu (DBKK).
+About 20 medical and nursing students together with lecturers and supporting staff of FMHS were present in the memorable event.
+They cleaned the stretch of beach and collected 90kg of garbage which were carefully disposed by the Kota Kinabalu City Hall.